nlmixr2/lbfgsb3c/cran-comments.md

-This release addresses the warnings that CRAN requested us to fix
+This release reverts to an older version of lbfgsb3 that fixes adagio tests

+In addition it:

+- Fixes `lmm` option in R call
+- Fixes printout